AndRossi/Kelpie/README.md

 <img width="60%" alt="kelpie_logo" src="https://user-images.githubusercontent.com/6909990/135614254-172bc8a1-8f58-4c6f-a84d-8c4f4e50bbde.png">
 </p>

-Our experiments on each model and dataset can be replicated with the commands reported in [our section on extracting and verifying explanations](#training-and-testing-models-1)
+Our experiments on each model and dataset can be replicated with the commands reported in our [section on extracting and verifying explanations](#training-and-testing-models-1).

 ## Additional Experiments

 ### Prefiltering: _k_ value